ibracorp/welcome/README.md

 # Welcome

-Looking for our documentation?
-It's currently under contruction.
+### Looking for our documentation?
+It's currently under contruction! \
-### All our videos and their accompanying guides can be found at https://ibracorp.io
+All our videos and their accompanying guides can be found at **https://ibracorp.io**

+As docs are being migrated to their new home, be aware that other repos here at IBRACORP are subject to change location. \
+We will update this page with more information as it happens!

 ### Our Links